DsiahrzComputhink/Damien---PythonThinker3/ARCHIVE/README.txt

 Made by Dsiahrz!

 Please do not alter the text files.
-The archive.py contains a few functions that are mainly for decoration.
+The archive.py contains a few functions that are mainly for ast